quarkus-qe/quarkus-test-suite/README.md

 However,testing WebAuthn can be challenging because it typically requires a hardware token.
 To address this, we've created 'MyWebAuthnHardware' class to simulate that hardware token.

-Additionally, we utilize some webauthn enpoints such as "/q/webauthn/register" and "/q/webauthn/callback".
+Additionally, we utilize some webauthn endpoints such as "/q/webauthn/register" and "/q/webauthn/callback".

 Restrictions are defined using role-based access control (RBAC) annotations such as `@RolesAllowed`.